shoaibkhan94/howelle-cms/src/pages/blog/2020-07-26-signs-of-a-traumatised-child.md

 ---
 templateKey: blog-post
-title: SIGNS OF A TRAUMATISED CHILD
+title: Signs of a Traumatized child
 author: Antonieta Contreras
 authordesc: Antonieta is a psychotherapist certified in Trauma Studies, Human sexuality, Neuro feedback, Contemplative psych… She is passionate about